cfereday/coder-newbie-advice/src/pages/online-resources/learn-to-code-resources.md

+---
-# Online resources to learn to code
+kind: Online resources
+---

 ## Advice for starting a career in tech